coughe/issue-forge/README.md

 ## Notes on Samples

-Sample workload files are intentionally minimal.
-They demonstrate valid shapes and nesting, not recommended workflows or organizational practices.
+Sample workload files are intentionally minimal and generic.
+They demonstrate valid structure and nesting, not recommended workflows or organizational practices.

 Each workload file targets a single project.